TIMEFRAMES AND SECTION 60i

 Five types of section 60I certificates can be issued, these are:

-• you did not attend, and the parties did not make a genuine effort to resolve the issues; or
+you attended and the parties made a genuine effort to resolve the issues; or

-• You and the other party started the mediation process, but the practitioner considered it inappropriate to continue.
+You and the other party started the mediation process, but the practitioner considered that it would not be appropriate to continue

 A copy of the Section 60I certificate must be filed with your Court Application.
 Adelaide Family Mediation will discuss this with you before and if issued.